anabaei/Python/README.md

 ```python
 sum = lambda a, b, c: a + b + c
 sum(1,2,3) #return 6
 ```
+*  Lambda can be used inside lists and dictionaries

 </details>
 <details>
     <summary> Read and write into file </summary>